xmtp/xmtp-web/packages/react-sdk/README.md

 ### List messages in a conversation

 The `useMessages` hook fetches a list of all messages within a conversation on mount.
-It also exposes loading and error states and whether or not there are more messages based on the options passed.
+It also exposes loading and error states and whether there are more messages based on the options passed.

 **Type**